daffaalfansyah/daffaalfansyah/README.md

 <!-- DESKRIPSI DIRI -->
 ## 👋 About Me

 Hi!
-I'm **Muhammad Daffa Al Fansyah**, an Information Systems student and a data enthusiast from Indonesia with a strong interest in **data analytics** and **Python development**.
-I enjoy working with data transforming raw numbers into valuable insights and building visualizations that communicate stories clearly.
+I'm **Muhammad Daffa Al Fansyah**, a **Bachelor of Computer Science (Sarjana Komputer)** and a data enthusiast from Indonesia with a strong interest in **data analytics** and **Python development**.
+I enjoy working with data, transforming raw numbers into valuable insights, and building visualizations that communicate stories clearly.

 I'm always excited to learn new technologies, especially in the fields of **big data**, **machine learning**, and **cloud computing**.